MacBook Air: Unibody (2008–2009)

-Steve Jobs introduced the MacBook Air during Apple’s keynote address at the 2008 Macworld conference on January 15, 2008.
+Steve Jobs introduced the MacBook Air during Apple's keynote address at the 2008 Macworld conference on January 15, 2008.

-The first MacBook Air was a 13.3-inch model, initially promoted as the world's thinnest notebook at 1.9 cm (a previous record holder, 2005's Toshiba Portege R200, was 1.98 cm high).
+The first MacBook Air had a 13.3 in screen and was initially promoted as the world's thinnest notebook at 19 mm (a previous record holder, 2005's Toshiba Portege R200, was 19.8 mm thick).
 It featured a custom Intel Merom CPU and Intel GMA GPU which were 40% smaller than the standard chip package.
 It also featured an anti-glare LED backlit TN 6-bit color panel display, a full-size keyboard, and a large trackpad that responded to multi-touch gestures such as pinching, swiping, and rotating.

-The MacBook Air was the first subcompact notebook offered by Apple after the 12" PowerBook G4 discontinued in 2006.
+The MacBook Air was the first subcompact notebook offered by Apple after the 12 in PowerBook G4 discontinued in 2006.
 It was also Apple's first computer with an optional solid-state drive.
 It was the last Mac to use a PATA storage drive.
-To conserve on space, it uses the 1.8 inch drive used in the iPod Classic instead of the typical 2.5-inch drive.
+To conserve space, it uses the 1.8 in drive used in the iPod Classic instead of the typical 2.5 in drive.
 It was Apple's first notebook since the PowerBook 2400c without a built-in removable media drive.
 To read optical disks, users could either purchase an external USB drive such as Apple's SuperDrive or use the bundled Remote Disc software to access the drive of another computer wirelessly that has the program installed.
 The MacBook Air also did not include a FireWire port, Ethernet port, line-in, or Kensington Security Slot, which were standard features in most other Apple notebooks at the time.

 On October 14, 2008, a new model was announced with a low-voltage Penryn processor and Nvidia GeForce graphics.
 Storage capacity was increased to a 128 GB SSD or a 120 GB HDD, and the micro-DVI video port was replaced by the Mini DisplayPort.
 The disk drive was also changed from a PATA drive to the faster SATA drive.

 The mid-2009 revision featured slightly higher battery capacity and a faster Penryn CPU.